Suzuki Kizashi Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Suzuki Kizashi are $1,012 a year including full coverage.
-Comprehensive costs on average $166 a year, collision insurance costs $214, and liability coverage costs $474.
-A liability-only policy costs as little as $522 a year, and high-risk insurance costs around $2,176.
-Teenage drivers cost the most to insure at up to $4,074 a year.
+The average insurance rates for a Suzuki Kizashi are $1,012 a year with full coverage.
+Comprehensive insurance costs an estimated $166, collision costs $214, and liability is $474.
+A liability-only policy costs around $522 a year, with high-risk insurance costing $2,176 or more.
+Teen drivers cost the most to insure at $4,074 a year or more.

 Average premium for full coverage: $1,012

-Prices are based on $500 policy deductibles, minimum liability limits, and includes uninsured motorist and medical coverage.
-Prices are averaged for all 50 U.S. states and Kizashi trim levels.
+Includes $500 physical damage insurance deductibles, bodily injury liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Prices are averaged for all U.S. states and for different Kizashi trim levels.

 Price Range Variability

-For a 40-year-old driver, Suzuki Kizashi insurance rates range from as low as $522 for the bare minimum liability coverage to a high of $2,176 for high-risk insurance.
+For the average driver, Suzuki Kizashi insurance rates go from as low as $522 for basic liability insurance to a much higher rate of $2,176 for a driver who has had serious violations or accidents.

 Urban vs. Rural Price Range